motbsitu/30DayCode/README.md

 - translate to minutes and seconds
 - display on DOM
 - Create buttons with set times and minutes entry input

+##Whack A Mole
+- whack a mole game using setTimeout, Math.random
+- use isTrusted to confirm legitimate click
+- add and remove classes.